 Puppies’ growing stages usually happen by seven months, but larger breeds can sometimes grow until they are over a year old.

-While weight and age are often the main factors in determining how much and how often a dog should eat a day, you can’t rule out other factors that will affect your dog’s diet.
+While weight and age are often the main factors in determining how much and how often a dog should eat a day, you can’t rule out other factors that will affect your dog’s diet or health.

 If your dog suffers from any health conditions, it’s important to talk to your veterinarian about the best feeding schedule for your dog.